 To get to the viewing deck for the best seats for seal-watching, you must go on a nature hike through the lush, protected forests rich with many other wildlife such as rabbits, lizards, pelicans, and birds.
 Watch out for the poison oak while at it!

-The perfect destination for a beach vacation, the Santa Cruz Boardwalk and amusement park offers fun-filled activities for all ages.
+Santa Cruz is a great spot to stop on your road trip and also offers some attractions as well.
+One of the most popular is the Santa Cruz Boardwalk and amusement park which offers fun-filled activities for all ages.
 Stretched along the coast of Monterey Bay, the Boardwalk is famous for the Giant Dipper rollercoaster, one of the world’s best-known wooden coasters and one of the most visible landmarks in Santa Cruz.
 Both the Dipper and the Looff Carousel, which houses the 342-pipe organ dating back to 1894, are officially declared as historical landmarks.

 Strewn across the Boardwalk are more old-fashioned carnival games, a Casino Fun Center, an indoor miniature golf course, a laser tag arena, and several snack booths.
 The beach nearby is clean and well-kept, great for some beach volleyball or a refreshing salt water swim.